SophieDufrane/celebrateit-platform/README.md

 #### Wireframes & Final Page Layouts

-The following wireframes outline the structure and layout of the main screens in CelebrateIt:
+The following wireframes outline the intended structure and layout of the main screens in CelebrateIt, helping to guide the user interface design and ensure a coherent navigation flow across the app.

 <details>
    <summary>Authentification Form</summary>